nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/how-to-configure-a-search-filter-with-facets-and-other-aggregates.md

         version: '1'

 ---
-Aggregation is a function where the data are grouped together according to certain criteria to form a single value of more significant meaning or measurement.&nbsp;Aggregates work as a data analytics tools by building analytic information over a set of documents.
+Aggregation is a function where the data are grouped together according to certain criteria to form a single value of more significant meaning or measurement.
+Aggregates work as a data analytics tools by building analytic information over a set of documents.
 One of the most known aggregate is the Term Aggregate as known as facet.

-Before you start using aggregates you may want to take a look to the document about the [different type of aggregates supported]({{page page='aggregate-widget-types'}}) and the [Page Provider]({{page page='page-provider-aggregates'}}).&nbsp;
+Before you start using aggregates you may want to take a look to the document about the [different type of aggregates supported]({{page page='aggregate-widget-types'}}) and the [Page Provider]({{page page='page-provider-aggregates'}}).

 Nuxeo Platform supports six different types of aggregates: Terms, Significant Terms, Range, Date Range, Histogram and Date Histogram.
-This how-to will help you to understand how to use them.&nbsp;
+This how-to will help you to understand how to use them.

 {{#> callout type='info' }}